gazebosim/design/finding_resources.md

 installed with Ignition Gazebo.
 But the user can edit it to change the style of their windows without affecting other users.

-Another example is the `$HOME/.ignition/gazebo/plugins`, where Ignition Gazebo will always look for system plugins.
+Another example is the `$HOME/.ignition/gazebo/plugins` directory, where Ignition Gazebo will always look for system plugins.

 A central location is useful for users who just want to put their files in a location where they will always be found with minimal setup.